uwidev/wd-e621-hydrus-tagger/README.md

 #### Options:
 ```
   --cpu BOOLEAN      Use CPU instead of GPU
-  --model TEXT       The tagging model to use
+  --model TEXT       The tagging model folder to use
   --threshold FLOAT  The threshhold to drop tags below
 ```